ThomasB013/DMProject/README.md

 This is my code for the datamining project.

-I made my own matrix library which I have NOT tested, meaning that it might have bugs in it.
+I made my own matrix library which I have NOT tested thoroughly, meaning that I will not guarantue it is bug-free.